gatsbyjs/gatsby/docs/docs/reference/release-notes/v5.0/index.md

 We are dropping official support for React 16 and 17.
 The new minimal required version is React 18.
 This is a requirement for the Partial Hydration feature.

+## Performance improvements

+- The [GraphQL schema: Changes to sort and aggregation fields](/docs/reference/release-notes/migrating-from-v4-to-v5/#graphql-schema-changes-to-sort-and-aggregation-fields) change enables lower resource usage (significantly reduced memory usage) and faster “Building schema” step.

+- The [Non-ESM browsers are not polyfilled by default](/docs/reference/release-notes/migrating-from-v4-to-v5/#non-esm-browsers-are-not-polyfilled-by-default) change speeds up the "Building production JavaScript and CSS bundles" step dramatically since webpack doesn't have to polyfill a lot of code anymore.

 ## Highlights from v4

 While we have your attention we want to showcase all the awesome features we shipped during the Gatsby 4 lifecycle.
 Give them a try!